vfiftyfive/StatefulSets-devops-playground/main.md

 <a href="https://nic-ondat.s3.eu-west-2.amazonaws.com/Screen+Shot+2021-10-27+at+2.50.28+PM.png"><img src="https://nic-ondat.s3.eu-west-2.amazonaws.com/Screen+Shot+2021-10-27+at+2.50.28+PM.png" width="800"/></a>

-- If you are running `kubectl` on a local machine:
+- If you are running `kubectl` locally on your computer:

 The first part is identical, run:
 ```